zammad/zammad-admin-documentation/manage/scheduler.rst

 .. hint::

-   Schedulers can be used to send periodic reminder emails.
+   | Schedulers can be used to send periodic reminder emails.
      Use :doc:`/system/variables` to build highly-customized email templates.
+   |
+   | Schedulers only perform ``2000`` tickets per run.
+This is a security
+     function in case you accidentally miss configure the scheduler.

 Add a new scheduler
 ===================